RepoForks/MusicPickerActivity/README.md

 Since this library doesn't know if there is a way to only declare a permission when API Level is lower than 19, he just include that permission in his AndroidManifest.xml.

+## Update
+->0.0.3 Use a nicer fast scroller and remove unnecessary dependencies and classes

 ## TODO
 Add more translations(Current Available Languages: English, German, Spanish, French, Japanese, Simplified Chinese and Traditional Chinese.)